-New property in Bristol to be named after city’s first Black hospital ward sister – 20th July 2021
+New property in Bristol to be named after one of city’s first Black hospital ward sisters- 20th July 2021

 - The city’s former Bristol Royal Infirmary site will become Campbell House